jonlpersson/ed-latimore/site/_posts/2024-01-22-8-counterintuitive-strategies-to-make-a-relationship-last.md

 2. You do nothing, fully aware you're on a self-imposed path to destruction.&nbsp;
 3. You do nothing because you believe things are okay or will change.

 Everything starts there.
-If you aren't honest with yourself about what you want, there you're unlikely to get it.
+If you aren't honest with yourself about what you want, you're unlikely to get it.
 You'll be blown about by the circumstances of life because you don't have a plan.

 If you want to be with someone, admit that to yourself and do something about it.